thedeadman782004/serverless-ReqRes/README.md

 ## res.error(Javacript Error) *OR* res.error(Object)

-fulfill the lamba function with an JS Thrown Error or Object;
+fulfill the lamba function with a JS Thrown Error or Object;

 if Thrown Error is past serverless will be called back with json body